Insights

 The weighing process is heavily regulated, and weight tags are mandated for all California wineries by both the Alcohol & Tobacco Tax & Trade Bureau (“TTB”) and the California Alcoholic Beverage Control (CA ABC).

-The TTB considers a weigh tag a “source document” and will use them as documentation in the event of an audit of a bottled wine, which tracks the wine’s details back from the wine label to the weigh tags.[12]
+The TTB considers a weigh tag a “source document” and will use it as documentation in the event of an audit of a bottled wine, which tracks the wine’s details back from the wine label to the weigh tags [15].

 It should be noted that when valuing wine, we also review inventory records and tank reports; however, for the reasons above, the weigh tag is considered a key source document.